joshvillbrandt/django-quick-start-project/README.md

 This setup sequence has been tested on Ubuntu 12.04.
 If you'd like, you can set up a virtual environment.
 Otherwise, skip those steps.

     sudo apt-get install python-pip
-    pip install virtualenv
+    #pip install virtualenv
-    virtualenv djangoenv
+    #virtualenv djangoenv
-    source djangoenv/bin/activate
+    #source djangoenv/bin/activate
     pip install Django==1.5

-Start your new project by running the following command (replace site_name with the name of your new website):
+Start your new project by running the command below.
+Be sure to replace site_name with the name of your new website.
+Also, if you set this up in a virtual environment, you will need to add .py to the end of django-admin.

     django-admin startproject --template=https://github.com/joshvillbrandt/django-quick-start-project/archive/master.zip site_name